Political intrigue binds Scipio, Planus, and Titus as Castor’s loyalty is questioned.

 “It’s a gift,” brags Milky.

 Mud Face enters and shakes his head at the luxury.
 Noticing Aedan, he grins while Reed Eyes gives only a start.
 Bitch Face enters, his relief immediate upon seeing the others—but none dare indicate Aedan’s presence when the pretty Roman sits beneath him.
-His Roman bride reaches over and slides the lattice door shut over his face.

 Milky asks after the lancers, and Bitch Face complains bitterly that his second-in-command likely went home without leave.

 “He’s not at home,” his Roman bride confesses.
-“Valens Tacitus Hadrian, Lysander Valerius, and Gaius Pollio are dead by my hand.”
+“Valens Tacitus Hadrian, Lysander Valerius, and Gaius Pollio are dead.
+By my hand.”

 Bitch Face utters boiling words until Milky explains the reason for their demise.
 Once the pretty Roman settles, his three superiors lob questions while Reed Eyes remains silent.
+Once confident Bitch Face knows nothing of his lancers’ actions, talk turns to Mediolanum.

-Once confident Bitch Face knows nothing of his lancers’ actions, talk turns to Mediolanum, where a garrison of secondary soldiers reigns under a temporary Legate named Crassus Primo Kaius.
+A garrison of secondary soldiers waits under a temporary Legate named Crassus Primo Kaius.

 “We’re about to board some lembs where the Lambro narrows,” Skipio speaks of smaller boats.
-“Actus will ride to Mediolanum ahead of us and infiltrate as a civilian,”
+“Actus will ride to Mediolanum ahead of us and infiltrate as a civilian.”

 Reed Eyes stands, eager to leave since his arrival.